-You’ve heard the term search engine optimization (aka SEO) a million times.
-But did you know adding video to your website can drastically improve your SEO efforts and drive more people to your website?
+You’ve probably heard the term search engine optimization (SEO) a million times.
+But did you know that adding video to your website can drastically improve your SEO efforts and drive more people to your website?

 It’s true!
 Video is quickly becoming one of the most important forms of content marketing and its presence could make or break your optimization efforts.